iamrahulyadav/fb_auto_invite/README.md

 - Delays are set, but are arbitrary.
 They won't work on slower connections, for instance.
 - The code is dirty.
 It should be refactored in the future.
+- Only works on Dutch Facebook, as it looks for the text "Uitnodigen" (Invite).

 ## LICENSE